foo123/FILTER.js/api-reference.md

 * `HaarDetector` : detect features in image using Viola-Jones-Lienhart openCV algorithm with `HAAR` cascades (adapted from [HAAR.js](https://github.com/foo123/HAAR.js))
 * `ConnectedComponents` : extract the connected components and their bounding boxes (TO BE ADDED)
 * `LipContourExtractor` : extract lip shape contour using Enevo's Jumping Snake (active shape) algorithm (TO BE ADDED)
-* `ChannelCopy` : copy a channel from an image to another channel on target image
-* `AlphaMask` : apply another image as an alpha mask to the target image
-* `Blend` : apply photoshop-like image blending as a filter <del>(similar method exists also in `Image` class)</del>
-* `DropShadow` : generate drop shadow(s) with opacity on image (analogous to ActionScript filter)
-* `Gradient` : gradient image effect also as filter plugin
-* `RadialGradient` : radial-gradient image effect also as filter plugin

 ###Codecs